manuelreale/Pastachute-test/README.md

 ![homepage](links/home.gif)

 #### Poll
 The poll works in a very simple way.
 The screen is split in two halves; each side houses each round a different type of pasta.
 The user needs to place their mouse (or their finger) on the side they want to vote for, and click (or tap) as many times as possible to make it win.
-Each click generates a piece of the chosen pasta in that position of the screen, this then falls on the ground and piling up on the others, thanks to the mechanics of [matter.js](https://brm.io/matter-js/).
+Each click generates a piece of the chosen pasta in that position of the screen, this then falls on the ground and piles up on the others, thanks to the mechanics of [matter.js](https://brm.io/matter-js/).
 This visual representation makes it very easy to understand what pasta is winning and the contribution of the other users, who are generating pasta on the other side of the screen.<br>
 Each match last 15 seconds.
 The short duration makes the single contest very quick and ephemeral, but all results contribute to the overall ranking.

 #### Waiting room